==============================================================================

 # b.
 Grants Read on the private key to the SQL service account

-# c.
-Restarts the service (only if StartMode = Auto)
+# d.
+Restarts the SQL Server service (only if StartMode = Auto)

 # 4. Writes a timestamped audit log